Writing blog posts is a breeze. You smile as you add the final touches and lean back. There. All done.

 Try it.
 If you have a blog post with long paragraphs, copy and paste it into a word processing program and rework it.
 You might need to slash unnecessary information or wordiness, or you might need to add more.
 And you’ll probably need to add transitions, as well.
 But it’s a skill you need as a writer and blogger.

-Practice all these tips and apply them to your upcoming posts.
+Practice all these tips and write blog posts better.
 The improvements—and the applause—will be worth the effort.
 But it doesn’t happen overnight.
 You have to develop new skills and implement them consistently to see results.